 Good old guest posting will probably never go out of fashion.

-One of the most useful tactics you can use to generate backlinks and get traffic is guest posting on websites that is related to your niche.
+One of the most useful tactics you can use to generate backlinks and get traffic is guest posting on websites that are related to your niche.

 This is how to work with partner websites from the same niche.

 When you post on an authority website, your guest post can be featured on some of the most popular blogs on the internet.

 This means that more people will come across your work and bio, and you will gain more traffic on your website.

 These websites promote the content on their social networks, which means that your guest post automatically gains more social engagement.

 When you are featured on popular blogs, this increases your credibility.

 This means that once your link outreach has become significant, you will be able to approach more blogs with confidence.

 The Skyscraper Technique